t0mer/manish-custom-notifier/README.md

 ### Installation
-The IMS custom component can be installed manualy by downloading the files and place it under custom_components folder.
+The manish custom component can be installed manualy by downloading the files and place it under custom_components folder.

 The second way is by adding the repo address to HACS custom repositories.